sprovost-viasat/http-server/README.md

 # http-server

+#### A multiplexing http webserver capable of running on a Raspberry Pi.
+Built in C.

+The webserver stores "notes" that are displayed in a basic HTML table.

+Notes can be retrieved through GET or added with POST

 ## Example GET Request

 ![Example of Raspberry Pi running the HTTP multiplexing server and making a GET request](assets/webserver_get.gif)